AdnanBoota/Assignments-2018/Lab07.md

-Extracting and Analyzing data using Elastic Search and Kibana
+# Lab session 7: Extracting and Analyzing data using Elastic Search and Kibana